A 2:1 degree or equivalent in any discipline.

 Months of entry

-Organised jointly by LSE and Peking University (PKU), this double master’s degree offers an outstanding opportunity to study the international relations of China and the Asia Pacific region, as well as the theory and history of global international relations.
+This Double MSc in International Affairs is organised jointly by LSE and Peking University (PKU).
+It offers an outstanding opportunity to study the international relations of China and the Asia Pacific region, as well as the theory and history of global international relations.

 This programme will be ideal for graduate students and young professionals.
 You will spend your first year at the School of International Studies at Peking University, and the second year at LSE.
 It will allow you to: